Maliacarolinee/Data-Analyst-Portfolio/README.md

 My Resume in [Resume](https://github.com/Maliacarolinee/SQL/blob/main/Resume.pdf)

 In this portfolio, I have included data projects that showcase my technical skills as well as analytical capability.
-You will find documents, workbooks, presentation slides, and dashboards created with SQL, Tableau, Excel, and PowerPoint.
+You will find documents, presentation slides, and dashboards created with SQL, Tableau, Excel, and PowerPoint.
 These projects demonstrate my ability to organize, analyze, and present data in a clear and visually appealing way, making it easy for anyone to understand and make informed decisions.

 This is a repository to showcase skills, share projects and track my progress in Data Analytics related topics.